 - Also known as Hawaiian Sweet Potatoes or Hawaiian Purple Sweet Potatoes, these unique potatoes are magenta-purple on the inside, and a creamy beige on the outside.

 - It’s believed that these potatoes were brought to the Philippines and China in the 1490s from the Aztecs of South America with the Spaniards.

 - They are thought to have reached Japan in the 1600s, where they were planted in Okinawa—the southern island of Japan—before they were cultivated throughout Japan.

 - Later the purple potatoes found their way to Hawaii where they’re now a staple and part of their native menu.

 - As they cook, the purple color of the Okinawan sweet potato becomes deeper and more intense.
-It was so much fun cooking them for the first time, to watch this happen.

 Where to Find Them